AnIdiotsGuide/discordjs-bot-guide/samples/selfbots_are_awesome.md

 ### The Token

 The second difference, is how the bot logs in.
-To log a regular bot, you grab the Bot Token from the Applications Page, then put it in the `<Client>.login()` function.
+To log a regular bot, you grab the Bot Token from the Applications Page, then put it in the `client.login()` function.

 In the case of a selfbot, this token can be obtained from the Discord application, from the Console: